Fair Lawn in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Railroads & Streetcars • Settlements & Settlers.
 A significant historical year for this entry is 1930.

 Location.
 40° 56.395′ N, 74° 7.3′ W. Marker is in Fair Lawn, New Jersey, in Bergen County.
-Marker is at the intersection of Pollitt Drive and Fair Lawn Ave. on Pollitt Drive.
+It is at the intersection of Pollitt Drive and Fair Lawn Ave. on Pollitt Drive.
 Touch for map.
 Marker is in this post office area: Fair Lawn NJ 07410, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Site of Hopper-Croucher Homestead (approx. 0.2 miles away); Jewish War Veterans Memorial (approx. 0.4 miles away); Cadmus House Museum (approx. half a mile away); Radburn (approx. half a mile away); Slave House (approx. 0.6 miles away); Holocaust and World War II Memorial (approx. 0.6 miles away); Honor Roll (approx. 0.6 miles away); We Will Never Forget (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: Site of Hopper-Croucher Homestead (approx. 0.2 miles away); Jewish War Veterans Memorial (approx. 0.4 miles away); Cadmus House Museum (approx. half a mile away); Radburn (approx. half a mile away); Slave House (approx. 0.6 miles away); Holocaust and World War II Memorial (approx. 0.6 miles away); Honor Roll (approx. 0.6 miles away); We Will Never Forget (approx. 0.6 miles away).
 Touch for a list and map of all markers in Fair Lawn.

 More about this marker.
 Marker is attached to building by the front door.